andyjessop/crux/README.md

   el: document.getElementById('app'),

   /*
-  * The job of the layout is to control the top-level HTML of the app.
-  * It is a function that returns an object with an `update` method,
-  * called on every "dispatch".
-  *
-  * The layout defines view roots, to which the app attaches and
+  * The layout defines root elements for views, to which crux attaches and
   * instantiates views as necessary.
   *
-  * The layout can use any view framework.
+  * The layout is free to use any view library.
   */
   layout,